tonyhu-x/Mon/GameRules.md

 ## Bankruptcy
 * A player is automatically considered bankrupt if his/her debt is greater than his/her net worth (same determination as in Monopoly).
 * If a player is in debt but not yet bankrupt, he/she can choose to negotiate trade deals or downgrade or sell properties.
 If all the strategies do not suffice in paying the debt, the player goes bankrupt.
+* When a player goes bankrupt, his/her properties are sold back to the bank, their levels reset to 0.
+Other players may purchase them when they land on them.
+* When a player goes bankrupt due to another player, that player receives an amount equal to the player's net worth plus $500 as compensation/bonus.